 We’ve long known that there was a correlation between chronic health risks, such as arthritis and diabetes, and periodontal disease rates; however, the reasons why have always eluded researchers.
 But a team of University of Toronto researchers may have finally established the missing link, and their study published in the Journal of Dental Research reveals it’s all due to your body’s natural responses to inflammation.

 Explaining the Link Between Systemic Health and Dental Health

-In a systematic review of more than 1,200 different research reports, the U.S. Centers for Disease Control and Prevention found strong correlations between periodontitis, dental caries, and tooth loss with numerous chronic systemic diseases, including:
+In a systematic review of more than 1,200 different research reports, the U.S. Centers for Disease Control and Prevention found strong associations between periodontitis, dental caries, and tooth loss with numerous chronic systemic diseases, including:

 - Cardiovascular disease

 While there is a link across the board, some specific dental conditions have stronger associations with specific systemic health problems.
 For example, there’s a strong association between periodontitis and diabetes and between tooth loss and cerebrovascular disease.

 And although thousands of studies have already supported this link between systemic disease and dental disease, the underlying mechanism was still unclear as recently as 2019.
 Thus, the new research from the dental faculty at the University of Toronto is truly groundbreaking.